twmb/franz-go/README.md

 and defaults to using the maximum supported version for requests that each broker supports.

-The ApiVersions request was introduced in Kafka 0.10.0; if you are working with brokers older than that, you must use the kversions package so explicitly set the MaxVersions option for the client to support.
+Kafka 0.10.0 introduced the ApiVersions request; if you are working with brokers older than that, you must use the kversions package.
+Use the MaxVersions option for the client if you do so.

 As well, it is recommended to set the MaxVersions to the version of your broker cluster.
 Until [KIP-584][5] is implemented, it is possible that